GreptimeTeam/docs/docs/en/v0.4/user-guide/concepts/overview.md

 - [Why GreptimeDB](./why-greptimedb.md): This document outlines the features and benefits of GreptimeDB, including its flexible architecture that allows for deployment in various environments, from embedded to cloud-native.
 GreptimeDB is also cost-effective, high-performence, and user-friendly.
 - [Data Model](./data-model.md): This document describes the data model of GreptimeDB, including table schema, index columns, etc.
 - [Architecture](./architecture.md): Get the cloud-native architecture of GreptimeDB.
-- [Storage Location](./storage-location.md): This document describes the storage location of GreptimeDB, including local disk, HDFS, and S3.
+- [Storage Location](./storage-location.md): This document describes the storage location of GreptimeDB, including local disk, HDFS, and cloud object storage such as S3, Azure Blob Storage, etc.
-- [Key Concepts](./key-concepts.md): This document describes the key concepts of GreptimeDB, including table, table region and data types.
+- [Key Concepts](./key-concepts.md): This document describes the key concepts of GreptimeDB, including table, time index, table region and data types.
+- [Features that You Concern](./features-that-you-concern.md): Describes some features that may be concerned about a TSDB.

 ## Read More